wpilibsuite/frc-docs/source/docs/hardware/sensors/lidar.rst

 2D LIDAR sensors (at the price range legal for FRC use) tend to be quite noisy, and processing their measured data (known as a "point cloud") can involve a lot of complex software.
 Additionally, there are very few 2D LIDAR sensors made specifically for FRC, so software support tends to be scarce.

 As 2D LIDAR sensors rely on a turntable to work, their update rate is limited by the rate at which the turntable spins.
 For sensors in the price range legal for FRC, this often means that they do not update their values particularly quickly, which can be a limitation when the robot (or the targets) are moving.

+Additionally, as 2D LIDAR sensors are limited in *angular* resolution, the *spatial* resolution of the point cloud is worse when targets are further away.